DISARMFoundation/DISARMframeworks/README.md

 * The code to create all the HTML datasheets is in directory [CODE](CODE): you'll need generate_DISARM_pages.py and all the template files.

 If you have your own version of this repository and update DISARM_FRAMEWORKS_MASTER.xlsx, typing "python generate_DISARM_pages.py" will update all the files above from it.
+If you want to update the DISARM github file, DISARM databases, and DISARM STIX bundle at the same time, run file generate_DISARM_pages.ipynb from Jupyter.

 ## Who's Responsible for DISARM